ParmeetMundi/Violence_Video_Detection/README.md

 </br>
 # Preprocessing
 20 Frame are extracted from each video at equal intervals and store in disk</br>
-As data is given to model we have to store which frame are extracted from which video, to do this list is created with paths of frame and stored</br>
+As data is given to model we have to store which frame are extracted from which video, to do this list is created with paths of frames and stored in disk</br>
 </br>
 # Model
 First, batch generator is created to fetch images from disk and to give to model in batches of size 32</br>